magao-x/handbook/compute/computer_setup/computer_setup.rst

 The computers in MagAO-X run Rocky Linux 9.

-**Workstations:** If you are installing a workstation, go to https://rockylinux.org/alternative-images and download the appropriate KDE ISO (x86_64, version 9). (**Note:** As of July 27, 2023, when you get to the desktop there is a message about the KDE Connect daemon crashing immediately after boot.
+**Workstations:** If you are installing a workstation, go to https://rockylinux.org/alternative-images and download the appropriate KDE ISO (x86_64, version 9). (**Note:** As of July 27, 2023, when you get to the installer desktop there is a message about the KDE Connect daemon crashing immediately after boot.
 It can be safely ignored.)

 **Rack computers:** If you are installing one of the rack computers, go to https://rockylinux.org/download and download the appropriate minimal ISO (x86_64, version 9).